ndorigatti/apple-vas/README.md

   I am in no way, shape or form affiliated with that person.
 All findings described here were made on my own.
   Nevertheless, considering the timings, **they were the first one** to publish the **fully reproducible Apple VAS spec**, so **much gratitude** should be dedicated **to them** in this regard.
   To support their work, give their repo/profile a visit/bookmark, you'd need to do that anyway in order to get information on shared info generation :).
 - If you are interested in a fully code-complete Apple VAS implementation, you can look at the one made by [@gm3197](https://github.com/gm3197) that was added into a [Proxmark3](https://github.com/RfidResearchGroup/proxmark3) repository.
 Look for it via `VAS`, `vas` keywords.
+- Device Timestamp is a delta from `2001-01-01 00:00` in `UTC` timezone, so don't forget to convert it if you want to compare to a local date time.

 # Personal notes